What is IIoT?

 Why you should select Samsara as your IIoT platform

 Samsara is an IIoT platform that helps improve the efficiency of your operations.
-With GPS tracking for assets and vehicles, equipment monitoring, dash cams, site visibility, mobile apps, and a robust app ecosystem, Samsara is an end-to-end IIoT solution for companies of all sizes.
-In addition, our REST APIs allow you to integrate Samsara into virtually any platform.
+Samsara’s Connected Operations Cloud is powered by IIoT technology, making it possible to capture data from physical assets and connect it to the cloud.
+With AI-based dash cams, GPS tracking for assets and vehicles, equipment monitoring, site security, mobile apps, and a robust app ecosystem, Samsara is an end-to-end IIoT solution for companies of all sizes.
+In addition, our full suite of REST APIs ensures scalability, allowing you to integrate Samsara into virtually any platform.

-How Certarus uses Samsara’s IIoT platform to provide top-tier customer service
+How DHL uses Samsara’s IIoT platform to consolidate 7 separate point solutions

-Want to know more about Samsara’s IIoT solution?
-Reach out to us for a demo or free trial today.
+Want to learn more about Samsara’s IIoT solution?
+Explore our Platform solution and reach out to our team today.